expectedparrot/edsl/docs/conjure.rst

 Once you have created an `AgentList`, `Survey`, or `Results` object from your `Conjure` object, you can use them as you would any other EDSL object.

-Here we administer a new question to the agent list that we created:
+Here we administer a new question to the agent list that we created that checks that the agent understands its traits:

 .. code-block:: python

     from edsl.questions import QuestionFreeText

     q = QuestionFreeText(
-        question_name = "how_are_you",
+        question_name = "more_store",
-        question_text = "How are you?"
+        question_text = "What do you love most about your favorite store?"
     )

     results = q.by(agentlist).run()